open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/snp-by-innatera/index.md

 ---

 ## Overview
-The spiking neural processor (SNP) T1 is a neuromorphic chip produced by Innatera, a semiconductor company based in Delft, Netherlands.
+The Spiking Neural Processor (SNP) T1 is a neuromorphic chip produced by Innatera, a semiconductor company based in Delft, Netherlands.
 The SNP is positioned as a single-chip solution for always-on sensing applications where tight constraints on power, latency, and cost are critical.
 Example applications include hearables/wearables, smart-home and other battery-powered IoT and edge devices.

 - Power consumption in sub-mW or mW range
 - Millisecond latency for real-time inference